 You also have the option to have those replies automatically forwarded to an email address of your choice.
 Just ensure you enter a valid email address in the 'Optional forwarding address' box when providing the campaign's setup details (this can be done when creating a new campaign, or you can access it again by selecting the first step, 'Create').

 Replies to test sends are not forwarded.

 If you leave this box blank, replies will be stored in the reporting area by default where you can read through all replies to the campaign.

 Our system will handle replies for 14 days after a contact was sent a campaign, after which time replies will be bounced by the system and returned to the sender.

-Replies of 10MB or more will be bounced and you won't receive them.
+Replies of 50MB or more will be bounced and you won't receive them.
 For more detail on this, see Message attachments below.

 Any attachment to the email will be removed before being forwarded on to you.
 Experience shows that when sending mass emails there will always be a few infected people on the list; these machines may possibly auto-reply to any email they get, sending infected files back in the hope of spreading the virus.
 That's why we remove attachments to protect you and the service.

 If you'd like message attachments forwarded with replies, you can enable by following these steps:

 - Select the Settings icon in the bottom left corner of the screen.

 - Select Account from the settings menu that appears.

 - Scroll down to Features and check Include attachments in forwarded replies.

 Forwarded attachments can be any of the following file types: .csv, .doc, .docx, .dot, .eps, .gif, .html, .ical, .ics, .indd, .jpg, .mp3, .pdf, .png, .pps, .ppsx, .ppt, .pptx, .pub, .rtf, .txt, .vcf, .vcs, .xls, .xlsx, .xps